shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Emperor Galaya expertly inserted the central processing chip in the new iron golem body.
 He backed away as it whirred to life.

 First, Rust the iron golem stood straight, punching his head straight through the ceiling.
 Paint and wood chips littered the floor.
 It spun its arm around, and then its other arm.
-After they stopped spinning, it lifted its leg to its knee height.
+After they stopped spinning, it lifted its leg to knee height.
 It immediately fell over.
-The floor cracked at its weight.
+The floor cracked under its weight.

 The tiefling laughed.
 “You’re not used to changing bodies, are you?”